hkgian/real-time-tone-analysis/README.md

 4. `cd` into this newly created directory

-5. Open the `manifest.yml` file and change the `host` value to something unique.
+5. Open the `manifest.yml` file and change the `name` value to something unique.

-  The host you choose will determinate the subdomain of your application's URL:  `<host>.mybluemix.net`
+  The host you choose will determinate the subdomain of your application's URL:  `<name>.mybluemix.net`

 6. Connect to Bluemix in the command line tool and follow the prompts to log in